 1. Research Before You Go

-It’s essential to do your homework before going on a trip as finding ways to stay safe while traveling happens well before your boots hit the ground.
+It’s essential to do your homework before going on a trip.
+Finding ways to stay safe while traveling happens well before your boots hit the ground.

-Read a guide book about your destination or take advantage of so much information available online.
-If you do a quick search on travel in the area you want to go, you’ll find lots of travel guides and blog posts with personal accounts that can be really useful.
+Read a guidebook about your destination or take advantage of so much information available online.
+If you do a quick search on travel in the area you want to go to, you’ll find lots of travel guides and blog posts with personal accounts that can be really useful.

-Search for the area you are traveling to and read a few trip accounts.
+Search for the area you are traveling to and read a few experiences from other travelers.
 Of course, make sure they are fairly current, and if not, you may want to ask if anything shared is still a concern for people who have traveled more recently.

 Check if there are any safety topics listed in the forum and, if not, post something asking if there are any safety recommendations and places that you should not go to.